-See "Intersecti on Reconfiguration", al bove.
+See "Intersecti See "Intersection Reconfiguration", above.
 Sidewalks replaced, resulting in a of the travel way.
 The sidewalk nearest the ri All existing sidewalks within the project corridor will be removed and replaced, resulting in a new curb line at the edge of the existing outside lines of the travel way.
 The new pedestrian through zone will be along the sidewalk nearest the right-of-way line and the furnishing zone will be between the sidewalk-level bikeway and the pedestrian through zone.
 Corridor Section Sidewalk Width Pedestrian Through Zone & Furnishing Zone Widths Steuart St. to Fremont St. (Embarcadero Dist.)
 19.5' to 47.5' 15.5' to 35' Fremont St. to 3 rd St. (Financial Dist.)
 11' to 37.5' 11' to 30.5' 3 rd St. to 5 th St. (Retail Dist.)
 28' to 37.5' 15.5' to 30' 5 th St. to 7 th St. (Mid-Market Dist.)
 21' to 37' 17' to 30' 7 th St. to Van Ness Ave.
 (Civic Center Dist.)
 14' to 45.5' 11.5' to 30' Van Ness Ave. to Octavia Blvd.
 (Octavia Dist.)
-9' to 37' 9' to 25' The new raised bikewa sidewalk along the curl streetscape-furnishing installations, etc., as w depth of ground distur 18", exclusive of planti construction in the fur the existing sidewalk, s need to be adjusted ve 2').
-Maximum depth of two feet. and related fill materia Structural designs of building walls for sub-sidewalk basement abatements and related fill material are anticipated in order to accommodate new light- pole foundationsx, or new loading zone locations. ••• portion of Market Street ly 300 feet east of the Hayes and Market Street intersection: Widened sidewalks will be be wide in most locations.
-At th bay and a 8' wide sidewalk b and the bikeway, the sidewa between 12th Street and the location; north side between between 10th and the 9th St Retain the existing crosswalk Market Street, unlike the pro- etween approximately 22 and 26 feet nree locations where proposed a loading oarding area between the loading bay lk will not be widened: north side e outbound Van Ness proposed stop 11th and 10th streets; north side reet proposed curbside transit stop. c on the eastern portion of 12th Street at posed project.
-Rose, Brady, and 12th streets.
-Tree Planting maintenance, and scale/ size.
-Species/Cultivar Common Name Ginkgo biloba "Autumn Gold" Autumn Gold Ginkgo Ginkgo biloba "Princeton Sentry" Princeton Sentry Gi Lophostemon confertus Brisbane Box Magnolia grandiflora "Majestic Beauty" Majestic Beauty Southern Magnolia Magnolia grandiflora " Samuel Sommer" Samuel Sommer Southern Magnolia Pittosporum undulatum Victorian Box Platanus mexicana Mexican Sycamore Platanus racemosa "Roberts" Roberts London Plane
+9' to 37' 9' to 25' The new raised bikewa sidewalk along the curl streetscape-furnishing installations, etc., as w depth of ground distur 18", exclusive of planti construction in the furn the existing sidewalk, s need to be adjusted ve 2').
+Maximum depth of two feet.
+New ADA-compliant curb ramps will be installed at all crossing locations.
+The new raised bikeway (see below) will occupy the outer six-12 feet of the sidewalk along the curb.
+The area between the two will be occupied by a streetscape-furnishing zone (4'-10' wide) with trees, benches, art installations, etc., as well as replacement luminaires (see below).
+Maximum depth of ground disturbance associated with ground disturbance is approx. 18", exclusive of plantings, foundations for luminaires, etc. and similar construction in the furnishing zone (for which, see below).
+Other facilities in the existing sidewalk, such as utility vaults, electrical cabinets, etc., may need to be adjusted vertically (< 6") or moved horizontally short distances (< 2').
+Maximum depth of excavation for these adjustments is approximately two feet.
+Structural designs of building walls for sub-sidewalk basement abatements and related fill materia pole foundationsx, or r and related fill material are anticipated in order to accommodate new light-pole foundationsx, or new loading zone locations.
+Design option for the approximately 0.6-mile portion of Market Street between Octavia Boulevard and approximately 300 feet east of the Hayes and Market Street intersection:

+- Widened sidewalks will be between approximately 22 and 26 feet wide in most locations.
+At three locations where proposed a loading bay and a 8' wide sidewalk boarding area between the loading bay and the bikeway, the sidewalk will not be widened: north side between 12th Street and the outbound Van Ness proposed stop location; north side between 11th and 10th streets; north side between 10th and the 9th Street proposed curbside transit stop. - Retain the existing crosswalk on the eastern portion of 12th Street at Market Street, unlike the proposed project. - Provide raised crosswalks at Rose, Brady, and 12th streets. - Include public art at Van Ness Avenue corners.